Brisbane International Tennis

 Draw

-The draw for the 2024 tournament in Brisbane will be available on the ATP and WTA websites a few days before the start of the tournament
+The draws for the 2026 tournament in Brisbane will be available on the ATP and WTA websites closer to the start of the event.

 Men’s Singles